ataing/m3-markdown/exercise-3/README.md

 See `complete` branch for answers.

 # This is a heading about touch
-* this is our first bullet
+* This is our first bullet
 * `touch` creates a new file for us
   * `touch` is pretty cool
+# This is Another Heading
+* This is our second bullet
+* `open` allows us to open a file